hodyroff/scs-training/clusterstacks/presentation/05-advanced-operations.md

 Note:
 - This example shows how to customize a cluster using topology variables
 - The cluster network can be customized for pods and services
-- Variables provide provider-specific customizations
+- Variables provide provider-specific customization
 - For OpenStack, these include:
   - `controller_flavor` and `worker_flavor` - VM flavors for nodes
   - `external_id` - ID of the external network